Gianni Garko

-Gianni Garko (born Giovanni Garcovich; 15 July 1935), often billed as John Garko and occasionally Gary Hudson, is an Italian actor who found fame as a leading man in 1960s Spaghetti Westerns.
-He is perhaps best known for his lead role as Sartana, starting with the first official film If You Meet Sartana Pray for Your Death and starring in three sequels as this character, the role played by George Hilton in the third film in the series.
+Gianni Garko (born Giovanni Garcovich; 15 July 1935) is a retired Croatian-Italian actor.
+He found fame as a leading man in 1960s Spaghetti Westerns, where he was often billed as John Garko and occasionally Gary Hudson.
+He is perhaps best known for his lead role as Sartana, starting with the first official film If You Meet Sartana Pray for Your Death and starring in three sequels as this character.

-Early life and career
+Early life and education

+Of Dalmatian Italian and Croatian parentage, Garko was born Giovanni Garcovich in Zara (now Zadar, Croatia), at the time a part of Fascist Italy.
+In 1948, he moved to Trieste, and later Rome the Accademia Nazionale di Arte Drammatica Silvio D'Amico.

+Career

+Early roles

-Born in Zara (now Zadar, Croatia), he moved to Trieste, and later Rome to attend university and drama school.
-His first prominent film role was a small but important part in the Oscar nominated Kapò (1959).
+His first prominent film role was a small but important part in the Academy Award-nominated Holocaust drama Kapò (1959), directed by Gillo Pontecorvo.
 He continued to play parts in several Italian productions including sword and sandal epics such as The Mongols (1961) and Mole Men Against the Son of Hercules (1961).

+In 1964, he starred in the stage comedy Le baruffe chiozzotte at the Teatro Lirico in Milan, directed by Giorgio Strehler.

-His big break came when he had a role in Il Compagno Don Camillo (1965).
+His big break came when he had a role in Don Camillo in Moscow (1965).

 Spaghetti Western era and Sartana

 Garko became a star in Europe in the 1966 Spaghetti Western film Blood at Sundown.
 In this movie, he played an antagonist named El General Sartana.
-In 1968 he played an unrelated protagonist also named Sartana in If You Meet Sartana Pray for Your Death (Italian: Se incontri Sartana prega per la tua morte).
+In 1968, he played an unrelated protagonist also named Sartana in If You Meet Sartana Pray for Your Death (Italian: Se incontri Sartana prega per la tua morte).
 The movie was an immediate box office success, and led to four official follow-up Sartana films, with Garko starring in the first three of them: I Am Sartana Your Angel of Death (Sono Sartana, il vostro becchino, 1969), Have a Good Funeral, My Friend...
 Sartana Will Pay (Buon funerale, amigos!... paga Sartana, 1970), and Light the Fuse...
 Sartana Is Coming (Una nuvola di polvere... un grido di morte... arriva Sartana, 1970).
 (George Hilton starred in the fourth, Sartana's Here… Trade Your Pistol for a Coffin (C'è Sartana... vendi la pistola e comprati la bara, 1970.)

 Other notable westerns Garko starred in were $10,000 Blood Money (1967) as an unofficial Django, Vengeance is Mine/$100,000 for a Massacre (1967), The Price of Death (1971), They Call Him Cemetery (1971) alongside William Berger as well as a supporting role in Bad Man's River (1971) with Lee Van Cleef.
 During this time he achieved considerable fame in Germany, Italy, and Spain.
 Outside of the western genre, Garko starred in Five for Hell (1969) with frequent co-star Klaus Kinski, a small role in Waterloo (1970) as the brave and energetic French artillery commander Antoine Drouot, and The Heroes (1973), both with Rod Steiger.